-Margate Pilates Studio was established in 2018 by Neil Smith and Cat Proudfoot to provide Pilates classes for all in the Thanet area.
-Having both taught in Margate part time for around 4 years, and upon meeting each other realising Neil had been the first Pilates teacher Cat had ever been to, it made sense to work together to create a dedicated space to Pilates in Margate.
+Margate Pilates Studio was established in 2018 by Neil Smith and Cat Proudfoot to provide Pilates classes for all.
+Having both taught in Margate for around 4 years, and realising Neil was the first Pilates teacher Cat had ever been to, it made sense to work together to create a dedicated space for Pilates in Margate.

 Having had back issues from an early age & 2 spinal operations in 2001 & 2003, a Physiotherapist recommended Pilates.
-After a few sessions Neil’s back pain was almost gone, through sitting & standing with better posture & finding everyday tasks & movement so much easier.
-It worked so well that in 2004 Neil decided to become an Pilates teacher!
+After a few sessions Neil’s back pain was almost gone, through sitting and standing with better posture and finding everyday tasks and movement so much easier.
+It worked so well that in 2004 Neil decided to become an Pilates teacher.